But Choose Carefully

 There are probably many more options to choose from, but that should get you started.
 If you have a good or bad experience with any of these, or have a company you highly recommend, please let us know.

 Insurance Not Included

 When we first started in this business, cancellations were quite rare and we almost always made exceptions to our cancellation policy.
-After a couple of years with lots of cancellations, we realized that had become the de facto insurer for our guests.
+We noticed a big change as AirBnB became so well-known and after Expedia purchased VRBO.
+Cancellations have become much more common and we realized that had become the de facto insurer for our guests.

 We have always tried to implement a few basic principles in our business:

 - Treat people like we would like to be treated.

 - Start from a position of trust (in other words, don’t create rules for the sake of creating rules).